zachsa/gsn-workshop/README.md

 This example, unlike the server above, does not include the HTTP application layer.
 As such going to http://localhost:1234 will not work as browsers and other HTTP clients are tools for navigating **_content/resources_** such as served over application layer protocols (`http(s)`/`WebSockets`/`WebRTC`), and don't directly handle how that content is transferred.
 And that is the context of this tutorial - **_consuming content over HTTP_**.

-## Examples of content served over HTTP
+## What content is available via HTTP?
 `WebRTC`/`Websockets` are the basis for realtime communication / video conferencing / chat applications (i.e. WhatsApp).
 In terms of downloading files, the HTTP(S) protocol is dominant (actually...
 FTP and other protocols are also applicable here but I don't know much about these).
 Here are some of the types of content accessed/transferred over HTTP:

 - HTML Documents